wsor4035/dev.luanti.org/content/engine-dev-process/releasing-luanti.md

 ### Update Launchpad stable build to get Ubuntu builds for the new version

-celeron55, rubenwardy, and ShadowNinja have access.
+celeron55, rubenwardy, ShadowNinja, and luatic have access.

 Process:

-*   Go to [minetest-c55/upstream](https://code.launchpad.net/~minetestdevs/minetest-c55/+git/upstream) and [minetest-c55/upstream\_game](https://code.launchpad.net/~minetestdevs/minetest-c55/+git/upstream_game) and click "start import".
+*   Go to [minetest-c55/upstream](https://code.launchpad.net/~minetestdevs/minetest-c55/+git/upstream) and click *start import*.
-*   First, find out the commit hashes of the minetest and minetest\_game git repos corresponding to the release.
 *   Now visit the [recipe](https://code.launchpad.net/~minetestdevs/+recipe/minetest-stable).
 *   At the bottom of the page there is a section called "Recipe contents".
 In this section you need to edit the recipe.
 Make sure you update:
     *   The version number at the end of the first line.
 Doing this is a must otherwise there would be duplicate packages which would lead to a fail.
-The version number has a format like `5.1.1-ppa0`.
+The version number has a format like `5.11.0-ppa0`.
 You should keep the ppa postfix so that it's easy to differentiate the package by origin, ppa or upstream Debian.
-    *   The commit hash of the main minetest repo in the second line.
+    *   The Git tag corresponding to the Luanti version (for example `5.11.0`) in the second line.
 *   Check whether everything has been updated correctly.
 *   Click the green "Request builds" link, enable the newer distro versions, and click confirm.